 The keywords you choose work best by trial-and-error.
 Think of synonyms and try additional searches.
 Never do only one search because some keywords will work better than others.
 Search the databases with the keywords you selected to find relevant articles, and remember to ask a librarian if you need assistance coming up with keywords or looking for source.es.ywords

 The first thing you need to do before you begin a research paper is to figure out what topic you're going to write about.
-If you start with a broad area such as "interpersonal communication," you will need to narrow it to a more specific topic such as communication, man-woman communication, interpersonal communication in children, nonverbal communication childhood communication disorders, etc.
+If you start with a broad area such as "interpersonal communication," you will need to narrow it to a more specific topic such as workplace communication, man-woman communication, interpersonal communication in children, nonverbal communication childhood communication disorders, etc.

 Also, keep in mind that you need outside resources for your paper.
 Before you totally commit to a topic or focus area, you'll want to make sure that there are enough outside sources on the topic for your assignment.
 Not every topic is going to have information written about it.
 Do some searching in the library's databases to make sure there are sources.